How much does it cost to install a car stereo?

 You’ll have to remove the old cage first (don’t be tempted to use it, you’ll just end up permanently wedging your new stereo in the car), then fit the new one.
 Using a screwdriver, bend down the internal metal prongs on the cage to secure it.

-If you have a car like a Mk1 Focus, or Saab or something that has a large radio face, you’ll again need to go shopping.
-Happily, though, you can buy adaptor facias for most common cars, so your new radio will look right at home.
+If you have a car like a Mk1 Ford Focus, or Saab or something that has a large radio face, you’ll need to buy a car stereo adaptor that makes the replacement unit look more at home on the dashboard.
+Happily, you can buy adaptor facias for most common cars.

 Some cars might need you to swap the live and ignition live wired around.
 Handily, most new stereos come with a harness that has a plug on the red live and yellow ignition live wires so you can swap them around if needs be.